Redwoods Forest: History

 The trees were planted at the beginning of the 20th century as part of a programme to assess the viability of various exotic tree species for commercial forestry in New Zealand.
 The project originated as a response to clear-cutting of New Zealand's native forests by the end of the 19th century, which drove the New Zealand government to establish a tree nursery at Bay of Plenty to test the viability of different tree species as sources of lumber, which were imported from overseas by ship.
 The resulting seedlings, including redwoods, were moved and planted in the area in 1901, chiefly using prison labour.

 The grove's first timber was harvested in 1915 as fuel.
 A sawmill was later established in 1939.
 A walking track was also developed at this point.
 The grove was eventually opened to the public in 1970, and was designated as a Forest Park under the Forests Act 1949 in 1975.
 A visitor centre was opened in 1978.
 The Forest Park destination was removed in 1987 following reorganisation within the Forestry Service.
 The following year, the government began reducing and selling off forestry assets, leading the grove's lease to be given to the private company Fletcher Challenge Forests.
-However, a combination of historical importance, stakeholder pressure and high level of public use led to the drafting of a specialised agreement for the management of the Tokorangi Triangle are of the grove.
+However, a combination of historical importance, stakeholder pressure and high level of public use led to the drafting of a specialised agreement for the management of the Tokorangi Triangle area of the grove.
 The broader forestry asset sale was additionally delayed by Māori court action, which argued that they were the traditional owners of the land and that it had wrongfully taken from them, and requested the government to retain the land until a settlement could be reached.